goshevs/parallelize/README.md

 **Syntax for `plugins`**

-`plugins` defines the location of work and collection files.
+`plugins` defines the location of work and aggregation files.
 It is specified in the following way:

 `plugins(work="" coll="")`